hdigital/teaching/README.md

 # Teaching material

-Holger Döring — University of Bremen — doering@uni-bremen.de
+Holger Döring // GESIS – Leibniz Institute for the Social Sciences

++ code snippets mainly from teaching at the University of Bremen until 2021

 ---